richardpeng/sql-layer-adapter-activerecord/README.md

 ### Supported SQL Layer Versions

-The 1.9.3 is the minimum recommended version for use with this adapter.
+Version 1.9.3 is the minimum recommended release for use with this adapter.

-While 1.9.2 is technically supported, it is known to contain a number of limitations hindering full use (e.g. no FOREIGN KEY or INSERT of DEFAULT).
+While 1.9.2 is technically supported, it is known to contain a number of limitations preventing complete support.

 All previous releases are unsupported.